r-milne/Create-Azure-Az-VM-From-Existing-VHD/README.md

 		$VNetName 			- Network Name
 		$VNetResourceGroupName 		- Resource Group where network resources live.
 May be different than the other resources

-	A connection is also required to Azure Resource Manager.
-Install Azure PowerShell, authenticate and connect to your subscription.
-	Some sample commands from the Azure documentation:

-	# To make sure the Azure PowerShell module is available after you install
-	Get-Module –ListAvailable

-	# To log in to Azure Resource Manager
-	Connect-AzAccount

-	# You can also use a specific Tenant if you would like a faster log in experience
-	# Connect-AzAccount -TenantId xxxx

-	# To view all subscriptions for your account
-	Get-AzSubscription

-	# To select a default subscription for your current session
-	Get-AzSubscription –SubscriptionName "your sub" | Select-AzSubscription

-	# View your current Azure PowerShell session context
-	# This session state is only applicable to the current session and will not affect other sessions
-	Get-AzContext

-	# To select the default storage context for your current session
-	Set-AzCurrentStorageAccount –ResourceGroupName "your resource group" –StorageAccountName "your storage account name"

-	# View your current Azure PowerShell session context
-	# Note: the CurrentStorageAccount is now set in your session context
-	Get-AzContext

-	# To list all of the blobs in all of your containers in all of your accounts
-	Get-AzStorageAccount | Get-AzStorageContainer | Get-AzStorageBlob

-.ASSUMPTIONS
-	Script is being executed with sufficient permissions to access the resources targeted.
-	The necessary resources are available and are available to the AZ cmdlets Thus you have the correct version of PowerShell and .NET installed Correct version of Azure AZ is installed
-	You can live with the Write-Host cmdlets :)
-	You can add your error handling if you need it
-	You can truffle through the Azure Portal to gather up all the bits of information such as VHD path, subnet name, availbility group and all that good stuff

-	You will not try and use the sample resources and references below.
-They were changed to protect the innocent.

-	You are using Availability Sets.
-If not, remove that section of the sample code.

-	All of the other customisations that are required will need to be performed.
-Please don't overlook things like:
-		Assign Network Security Groups
-		Static IP
-		Additional security elements such as Azure Security Center Create Inbound NAT rules or update firewall rules

 .VERSION